Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G: Relevant Research Challenges

 \section{Relevant Research Challenges}

-Although RIS is envisaged to be a decisive actor for enhancing the communication performance in all dimensions of the upcoming 6G-enabled INTENT environments, there exist some research challenges which need to be competently addressed.
+Although RIS is foreseen to be a decisive actor for enhancing the performance of the upcoming 6G-enabled INTENT environments, there exist challenges which need to be competently addressed.
 These challenges include but are not limited to: